 (+) Large stock of foreign reserves

-(-) Structural issues reduce or limit Brazil’s growth potential and competitiveness
+(-) Structural issues constrain growth potential and hurt competitiveness

-A complicated and high rate tax system and inadequate supply of infrastructure and human capital constrain the competitiveness of Brazilian producers and the growth potential of the economy.
+A complicated and high rate tax system, a large infrastructural deficit and an inadequate supply of human capital constrain the competitiveness of Brazilian producers and economic growth potential.

 (-) Sizeable current account deficit

-In recent years, Brazil has posted current account deficits.
-In 2013 the deficit was no longer fully covered by FDI inflows.
-The low level of openness of the Brazilian economy thereby limits the room for balance of payments adjustments.
+Large and increasing current account deficits, no longer covered by FDI since 2013, render Brazil vulnerable to a stop or reversal of capital inflows.
+Especially as the low level of openness of the Brazilian economy limits the room for balance of payments adjustments.

 Brazil has a turbulent macroeconomic and political history.
 After a long period of military rule, democracy was (re)established in the 1980s.
 Brazil had to reschedule its public debt in the late 1980s and experienced hyperinflation in the late 1980s and early 1990s.
 Since the launch of the Plano Real in 1994, Brazil has been able to make its macro economy much more stable, in spite of a number of crises in the first decade after the launch of the Plano.
-Rising commodity demand and booming domestic demand on the back of vigorous wage and credit growth resulted in strong economic growth in the 2000s.
-Although growth has disappointed lately, and Brazil’s policy mix has become somewhat more heterodox in recent years, support for anti-inflation policies remains strong.
-Brazil used to be one of the most unequal countries in the world, but inequality and poverty have fallen rapidly in the past decade, though inequality remains high.
+Rising commodity demand and booming domestic demand on the back of vigorous wage and credit growth and government support programmes resulted in strong economic growth in the 2000s.
+Despite sluggish growth and more heterodox policy in recent years, support for anti-inflation remains strong.
+Due to progress on reducing poverty and inequality Brazil is no longer one of the most unequal countries in the world, but income disparity remains high, even for Latin American standards.
 Several structural issues limit the growth potential of the economy.
 First, the savings and investments ratios are extremely low.
 Second, tax rates are high and the tax system is extremely complicated.
 Third, the quality of infrastructure, education and health is quite low.
 However, Brazil’s banking sector is well capitalised and supervised.
 Brazil’s exports are relatively diversified, both in terms of markets and products, even as the reliance on commodity exports has increased in the past decade.
-Brazil is well positioned to benefit from the likely continued rise of global demand for food and agricultural products.
-Meanwhile, oil production is expected to increase strongly this decade, which will turn Brazil into a major hydrocarbon producer.
-Brazil also has an important manufacturing sector, although this sector has struggled in recent years.
+Brazil is a global player in the agriculture sector and is well positioned to benefit from the likely continued rise of global demand for food and agricultural products.
+Brazil also has the potential to become a major oil producer, but deepwater, pre-salt fields make it a high cost producer and low oil prices could delay the development of the sector.
+Brazil also has an important manufacturing sector.